Psiphon-Labs/psiphon-tunnel-core/ConsoleClient/README.md

   ; cd -
   ```

-When that command completes, the compiled binaries will be located in the `bin` directory under the current directory.
+When that command completes, the compiled binaries will be located in the `bin` directory (`./bin`, and everything under it will likely be owned by root, so be sure to `chown` to an appropriate user) under the current directory.
 The structure will be:
   ```
   bin
   ├── darwin